alefumes/vtexio-node/README.md

-# Service Getting Started
+# Node Getting Started

-A quick start app using the service-js builder for building back end apps.
+A quick start app using the node builder for crafting back end apps.

 First, install the VTEX Toolbelt and login: